Frequently Asked Questions

 - The download keeps failing.
 What should I do? »

-All videos for sale here (DomeSavers », DomeLoops », and DomeArts ») are sent to you as standard MP4 video files.
-They contain “circle movies” with a square video area that’s pre-warped for projection through a fisheye lens.
+All videos for sale here (DomeSavers », DomeLoops », and DomeArts ») are delivered as standard MP4 video files containing both video and (sometimes) audio.
+They contain “circle movies” with a square video area with a circular area of color that’s pre-warped for projection through a fisheye lens.
 The dimensions available are:

 - 1080 x 1080